 Main research interests:

-Brands, business history, entrepreneurship and innovation, globalisation, growth and survival of firms, international business, international marketing, strategy.
+International business history, international business, international marketing and strategy, entrepreneurship and innovation, globalisation and growth and survival of firms.

 Full publications list